michaelcourcy/elasticsearch-kasten/readme.md

 ### 1. Exercice backup/restore without Kasten

 First test your backup/restore/delete process out of Kasten.
 You must understand how the data service you are using can be backed up and restored.
 You must know also how to delete the backup to avoid cluttering the storage.
-Those operation must be validated in your deployments, if needed you may deploy extra pod, blueprint will allow you to that as well.
+Those operation must be validated in your deployments, if needed you may deploy extra pod, blueprint will allow you to do that as well.

 This operational knowledge will be encapsulated in a blueprint so that for the kasten's user this operation will be transparent.